LujiAnna/js-exercises/00-readit-fixit-writeit/01-Read-It/01/readme.md

 # READ IT

 ## EX 01

-* Open index.html in your browser, how is the text displayed on the page?
+- Open index.html in your browser, how is the text displayed on the page?
+  > by using document.write() or document.writeln()
-* Look up the documentation for this function (hint: mdn)
+- Look up the documentation for this function (hint: mdn)